RichardoC/kube-audit-rest/README.md

 ## Kubernetes distribution compatibility

 Unknown but likely to work with all distributions due to how fundamental the ValidatingWebhook API is to Kubernetes operators.
+At worst the MutatingAdmissionWebhook API can be used instead, though that does mean that subverting this binary could lead to a cluster takeover and that it may not log the final version of the object.

 ## Usage